Thayaanithi/book-management-app/README.md

 Introduction

 ##### This is a Book  Management app I made for my project.
-As I am a physical book reader, I planned to do a book management app as my final project for the bootcamp.
+As I am a physical book reader, I decided to do a book management app as my final project for the bootcamp.
 This app useful to libraries, schools and universities.This project has 'must have' priorities for a book managment app which are books and members.
 My project also will include book issue records in future as it 'should have' priority for this app.

 ##### Features